 How do you use your downtime?
-As a nurse practitioner, even with eight years of experience, I often feel that I still have so much to learn.
+As a nurse practitioner, even with ten years of experience, I often feel that I still have so much to learn.
 One of the great (but challenging) things about the medical profession is that healthcare is constantly evolving and changing.
 To help keep up to date with the latest in clinical practice, I often turn to podcasts.
 These audio education series are the perfect way to put downtime in the car to use and pay off in my practice.

 If you’re a nurse practitioner working in primary care, consider these six podcasts to get keep your knowledge fresh, all during your commute.